-We provide legal assistance and advice to a wide range of not-for-profit organizations.
-Our goal is to collaborate with and provide pro bono services to nonprofits that tackle issues aligning with our core pro bono focus areas: racial and civil rights, criminal justice, immigration, voting rights, reproductive justice, the arts, gun violence and LGBTQIA+.
+We provide legal assistance and advice to a wide range of nonprofit organizations.
+Our goal is to collaborate with and provide pro bono services to nonprofits that tackle issues aligning with our core pro bono focus areas: the arts, criminal justice, education, gun violence, immigration, LGBTQIA+, racial and civil rights and reproductive justice.

 Below are some highlights:

 - We are working with the Black Economic Alliance (BEA) Foundation, a nonprofit coalition of business leaders advocating for public policies that advance the work, wages and wealth of the Black community.
-Currently, our corporate and tax attorneys are assisting the BEA Foundation with launching the Black Entrepreneurs Fund, which will provide seed, start-up and early-stage capital to businesses founded and led by Black entrepreneurs.
+Our corporate and tax attorneys are assisting the BEA Foundation with launching and operating the Black Entrepreneurs Fund, which provides seed, start-up and early-stage capital to businesses founded and led by Black entrepreneurs.

 - We assist New Yorkers Against Gun Violence (NYAGV) with a variety of corporate governance matters and board advisory work.
 Our accomplishments were recently honored at the NYAGV gala.

-- We helped students at Marjory Stoneman Douglas High School secure the music rights to “Shine,” the song two students created in the aftermath of the 2018 school shooting in Parkland, Florida that killed 17.
+- We helped students at Marjory Stoneman Douglas High School secure the music rights to “Shine,” the song two students created in the aftermath of the 2018 school shooting in Parkland, Florida.
 We also helped incorporate a not-for-profit, Shine MSD, to raise relief funds for shooting victims and to provide healing through the arts.

 - We regularly assist the International Refugee Assistance Project and other immigration-focused nonprofits based in New York City with a variety of corporate governance, contract, tax questions and advocacy questions.

-To learn more, please click on each spotlight for a more in-depth look at the work we are doing with nonprofits in each core pro bono focus.
+To learn more, please click on each of the pro bono page’s Spotlights for a more in-depth look at the work we are doing with nonprofits in each core pro bono focus.